Digital Archives & Online Finding Aids

 For more information about this service and related resources, see About Digital Preservation.

 Developing a digital project is a multifaceted process.
 There are many factors to consider such as content selection, needs assessment, financial planning including grant planning, copyright research, data curation, digitization, metadata, text encoding, technical options for storage and access, and so on.
 Members of the Digital Collections Services department can provide guidance and support in any or all of these areas.

 We encourage you to review an extensive checklist of issues to consider when planning a digital project, and consult various in-person or self-directed training opportunities offered at Indiana University.

 If you are interested in developing a digital project, and you would like more information or an initial consultation, please contact Michelle Dalmau, Head of Digital Collections Services.
 We also offer digital project planning consultation as part of the Scholars’ Commons Consulting Services.
 Visit our current consultation schedule for planning digital projects; no appointment is necessary, but encouraged!

 Our internal, full service production lab is dedicated to the digitization of materials from IU Libraries’ special collections, affiliated archives, and cultural heritage organizations on the IU Bloomington campus.
 We also offer advice on appropriate hardware, software, and procedures for digital conversion and for management and migration of born-digital objects.
 As part of our assessment of candidates for digitization we advise on appropriate procedures for material handling and provide preservation recommendations for the physical items.

-If you are interested in learning more about our digitization services, please contact Kara Alexander, Digital Media Specialist, Digital Collections Services.
+If you are a library entity or partner interested in learning more about our digitization services, please contact Kara Alexander, Digital Media Specialist, Digital Collections Services.

 Electronic Text Services